reaktanzstufe2000/rpi-pico-sampler-sequencer/README.md

 The PCM5102 DAC has this XSMT pin that either needs to be pulled high by connecting it to 3.3V or soldring the correct solderbridge.

-## Getting Started

-1. Wire up the components as shown in the table above.
-2. Flash the firmware to your Raspberry Pi Pico.
-3. Upload your samples to the device.
-4. Power it up and start sequencing.

-## Dependencies
+## Libs used

-- Raspberry Pi Pico SDK or Arduino core
+- Raspberry Pi Pico Arduino core by Earl E. Philhower
-- I2C LCD library (e.g., LiquidCrystal_I2C)
-- Rotary encoder library
-- I2S audio support (e.g., PicoAudio or custom I2S driver)
+- PicoLCD_I2C by smlaage

 ## License